nancchan/saas-customer-onboarding-support-simulation/salesforce/README.md

-# Salesforce CRM Administration Project
+# Salesforce CRM Administration Simulation

 ## Project Overview

-This project demonstrates Salesforce Administrator fundamentals through a simulated customer data management workflow.
+This project demonstrates Salesforce Administrator fundamentals through a simulated customer onboarding and CRM data management workflow.

-The goal was to practice organizing CRM data, importing records, creating reports, and building dashboards to visualize customer information.
+The goal was to practice how customer information is structured, imported, validated, reported on, and used by support and implementation teams.

 ---